From LTL to rLTL Monitoring: Improved Monitorability through Robust Semantics: Introduction

-The main research contributions of this paper are thus a finite trace semantics for \rltl coupled with an investigation of its properties when compared to \ltl, as well as an algorithm to synthesize monitors for \rltl specifications.
-The construction is doubly-exponential in the size of the formula, so \rltl monitoring is no more costly than \ltl monitoring.
+This paper is an extended version of the work presented in the 2020 International Conference on Hybrid Systems: Computation and Control~\cite{DBLP:conf/hybrid/MascleNSTW020}.
+The main research contributions are a finite trace semantics for \rltl coupled with an investigation of its properties when compared to \ltl, as well as an algorithm to synthesize monitors for \rltl specifications.
+Our construction is doubly-exponential in the size of the formula, showing that \rltl monitoring is no more costly than \ltl monitoring.
+In addition to the original work~\cite{DBLP:conf/hybrid/MascleNSTW020}, this article features \begin{enumerate*}[label={(\roman*)}] \item a more detailed discussion of the properties of our finite trace semantics for rLTL, \item a new running example detailing each step of the monitor construction, \item a new example illustrating the nesting of rLTL operators, \item refined complexity bounds on our monitor construction, and \item all proofs omitted from the conference paper, which provide important additional insight into the problem of monitoring \rltl\ properties. \end{enumerate*}

-Proofs and detailed results of the experimental evaluation omitted due to space constraints can be found in the appendix.